CHAPTERS 49-51

 A faint sound attracted her attention, filtering through the vents at the top of the prisoner cells.
 A cry of pain.
 Heather tipped her face up, her eyes wide.
 She accessed the memory and replayed the sound several times in her mind, trying to figure out what it was, and it simultaneously broke her heart and made her dizzy with relief to find she recognized the pitch of that howl.
 James had survived.

 Heather climbed up on her cot close to the vent, turning up her hearing as high as she could and listening hard.
-She heard Davenport’s voice, “Hello?
+She heard Hodgson’s voice, “Hello?
 Anyone alive in there?”

 Then James.
 “I think so…” He sounded weak, frustrated, but coherent.